davidski/evaluator/cran-comments.md

 ## Downstream dependencies

 The `collector` package (also authored by me) depends on this package.
-This release does not impact collector, apart from fixing CRAN checks on collector that fail due to `evaluator`.
+`collector` is currently archived on CRAN, but a resubmission of this package will take place once `evaluator` is updated on CRAN.